.

 "Welcome to my world", says Francois Mitjavile

-He treated me with vintages 2014, 2011 and 2010 of both wines.
+He treated me to both 2014, 2011, and 2010 wine vintages.

 2014 Roc de Cambes - more acidity, more tannin here, fleshy and strong.
-Great potential but this wine needs time to soften.
+Great potential, but this wine needs time to soften.
 91-92p.

-2011 Tertre Roteboeuf - impressive stuff, sublime wine with great complexity, style and length.
+2011 Tertre Roteboeuf - impressive stuff, sublime wine with great complexity, style, and length.
 95+p.

 Soup made from cèpes served at Logis de la Cadene